RidaKo/Reception/README.md

 > For all specialist accounts the password is `pass`

+---

 #### How to run symfony tests
 Use the command :
 ```
 symfony php bin/phpunit
 ```
-And now check the results.
+And now check the test results.

-That is everything about the functionalities of the homepage.
+#### The holiday api
+Due to the limitations of the api (the service needs to be paid for to recieve the current year holiday dates), it does not function in present time.
+The test you ran in the previous section checked the api functionality and if you had no errors that means it works.

+Now all the requiremets have been adressed.

 ## Contributing